zachleach/productivity-system/anki/anki.md

 The reason I do '7-day good' is because I'll likely end up reviewing the concepts in the notes again during assignments, projects, lecture, etc. In other words, any smaller interval is often a redundant waste of time.

 Moreover, if I've completely forgotten a note 7-days later, then the concept in the note probably never came up again naturally on its own.
-If that's case, the note might not be as important or as worth remembering as I initially thought when creating it.
+If that's the case, the note might not be as important or as worth remembering as I initially thought when creating it.

 __That last point is really important.__ Anyone who has done Anki before in earnest has experienced the situation where you're spending more time doing *reviewing* than *actually learning*.
 It fucking sucks.